mcfitzgerald/owlready2-mirror/README.rst

   * Fix OPTIONAL blocks in SPARQL queries that share variable outside the OPTIONAL block
   * Fix prop1[prop2 in OPTIONAL blocks in SPARQL queries
   * Fix individuals belonging to several classes when one of these classes has a OneOf construct including that individual
+  * Fix descendants when using subclasses of ThingClass (as PyMedTermino2 does)

 Links